 The front mudguard is rather bulbous, especially when compared to that of this scooter's successor, the Lamby 150.
 The side panels are fuller too, and quite unlike the Lamby's indented panels with the wing monograms.

 But make no mistake, this scooter is not only about flair, style and all of that.
 It's a scooter after all, and the whole point of it being one is that it ought to be practical and comfortable.
 The ample sized footboards for the pillion rider are huge, nearly 2 feet in length and about 6 inches in width.
 In fact, the brochure of the Lamby has photograph of a family of four, seemingly all happy and cheerful, riding the scooter without helmets.
 Imagine getting away with that kind of publicity today!
+The Lambretta Li's two-stroker, 148cc, force air-cooled motor produces 6.5 bhp at 5300 rpm.
+If you think that's puny, I'll have you know that a very popular Japanese marqued scooter sold in the country today produces 8 bhp at 7500 rpm from its 109 cc engine.
+These numbers just go to show how ahead of its time this scooter actually was and how seemingly current it continues to be.

 Another fact that proves that the Lambretta design was pure genius is the way its engine is mounted onto the frame.
 Unlike the Vespas that had their engines bolted onto one side of the body, the Lambrettas had their motors slung centrally onto the tubular chassis.
 This endowed them with far superior handling dynamics than their peers at the time.